 - The crank handle should be in good condition or could be replaced with a handmade turned wooden handle.

-- That the unit thumb screw threads are in good shape to allow a secure installment on a stable surface.
+- Make certain that the unit thumb screw threads are in good shape to allow a secure installment on a stable surface.

 When you bring this new purchase home, you should first disassemble it for a good cleaning in hot soapy water.
 Ensure that you dry it thoroughly.
 A hair dryer can even help with drying the inside completely.
 And you're ready to go!

 The operation is rather simple.
 Clamp securely to a sturdy table or counter, insert the auger, cutter head, grinding plate of choice and lock everything in with the collar.
-I prefer using the coarse (larger holes) grinding plate first, and repeating the process with the fine (smaller holes) plate.
-It may also be necessary to process a third time, this helps to really tenderize the meat or fish.
+I prefer using the coarse (larger holes) grinding plate first and repeating the process with the fine (smaller holes) plate.
+It may also be necessary to process a third time; this helps to tenderize the meat or fish.

 To ease the insertion of the meat or fish, cut it into strips.
 If the old grinder does not have its original stuffing tube for pushing the food down, you could use a wide wooden spoon for this purpose.